 - Seams are necessary for longer slabs.

 Check out this post from Liz Marie Blog for more pros & cons and her review of quartz countertops.

-The cost of quartz countertops vary based on the pattern and finish you select, but on average the cost of installed quartz countertops cost $70-$100 per square foot.
+The cost will vary based on the pattern and finish you select, but on average the cost of these countertop materials is around $70-$100 per sq ft installed.

 Crushed Glass Countertops